Types and Causes of Female Sexual Dysfunction

 - Physical changes or conditions that impact intimacy

-Common underlying causes can include pregnancy, surgery, cancer, diabetes, menopause, anxiety, depression, or even trauma.
-There are a number of conditions that can result, all of which can lead to sexual dysfunction.
+Common underlying causes can include pregnancy, surgery, cancer, diabetes, menopausal changes, anxiety, depression, trauma, and even medications.
+There are a number of conditions that can result, all of which can lead to problems with sexual function.

-- Vaginal dryness, decreased lubrication in and around the vagina.
+- Vaginal dryness resulting in decreased lubrication in and around the vagina

 - Painful intercourse (dyspareunia)

-- Lichen sclerosis, a chronic condition that causes thin, white patches of skin in the genital area.
+- Vulvar inflammatory conditions such as lichen sclerosus, a chronic condition that causes thin, white patches of skin in the genital area

 - Vaginal burning

 - Genitourinary syndrome of menopause (GSM), menopause symptoms that come from having lower levels estrogens and other hormones in the body.
-GSM can include:
+Symptoms include:

 - Hypoactive (low interest) sexual desire disorder, a low level of interest in sex that leads to distress.